Kendrick-Onyango/SENDY-RIDERS-RESPONSE-CASE-STUDY/README.md

 Also I did Bivariate & multivariate Analysis on the features to understand the distribution and correlations.

-The EDA work and observations can be found in this detailed and separate [notebook]()
+The EDA work and observations can be found in this detailed and separate Notebook attached Main Files

-## PART C: FEATURE ENGINEERING
+## PART C: DATA WRANGLING

 After EDA, I understood the data better and the next step was feature engineering.
 This involved taking a deeper dive into the data and generating new features that would better predict the reaction of the rider on a particular order.